If you’re buying a tablet for your kids then here’s some of the best you can find right now

 Design-wise this tablet is distinctive, with bright blue and white plastic featuring heavily.
 When it comes to features, though, it’s basic.
 Neither the tablet nor the dock include a full-size USB port.
 On the plus side, there is an HDMI connector, for doing homework on a larger screen.

-The built-in screen has a 1,280 x 800 pixel resolution, and while this shows itself in a bright panel with responsive touch controls, it will prove frustratingly low for anyone with ambitions of multi-tasking.
+The built-in screen has a 1280×800 pixel resolution and while this shows itself in a bright panel with responsive touch controls, it will prove frustratingly low for anyone with ambitions of multi-tasking.

 It isn’t particularly powerful either.
-The quad-core Intel Atom processor will be pushed to its limits with only a few web browsing tabs and applications open, but it will easily handle a few basic games and meet most children’s needs.
+The quad-core Intel Atom processor will be pushed to its limits with only a few web browser tabs and open applications, but it will easily handle a few basic games and meet most children’s needs.

 Battery life is excellent; in long-term testing with a child who uses it every day, we’ve found it lasts between six and seven hours on a single charge, although you should still carry the power supply with you when possible.